tnichols217/notes/APBiology/3/Notes/BILL/Test Topics.md

     4. Main idea of fermentation

-		> Be able to produce energy even when there is air, the oxygen debt must be paid ba
+		> Be able to produce energy even when there is air, the oxygen debt must be paid back later however

     5. Lactic acid fermentation versus alcoholic fermentation

+		>

     6. Facultative anaerobes, obligate anaerobes

 6. Photosynthesis